sdc-windsor/video-player/README.md

 **Video Player Nav-bar**
 ![](VidNavSm.gif)

-## 2.1 API Endpoints
+## 2.1 Main API Endpoints

 > The following endpoints return mock video data to be consumed by all three microservices:

 - GET `/videos/:id`
-  - Retrieves id, title, author, video_url, and plays where the id matches the passed in id from the initial request.
+  - Reads id, title, author, video_url, and number of plays where the video document's ID matches the supplied id.
 - GET `/thumbnails/:id`
-  - Retrieves title, author, and thumbnail from the db.
+  - Reads title, author, and thumbnail from the db.
 This endpoint can handle multiple ids as long as they are sent with '%2C', a comma, in-between them.

+## 2.2 Other CRUD Endpoints

+> The following endpoints create, update, and delete documents on the database:

+- POST `/videos`
+  - Creates and inserts a new video document with an incrementing ID into the database

+- PUT `/videos/:id`
+  - Updates a video document at the supplied ID with new data

+- DELETE `/videos/:id`
+  - Deletes one video document at the supplied ID

 ## 3. Development